SAP-samples/teched2021-INT261/README.md

-# Session ID - INT261
+# INT261 - Automate Your CapEx with Predefined Workflow Content and RPA Bots

 ## Description